Arizona Truck Accident Lawyers

 COMMON CAUSES OF TRUCK ACCIDENTS

-It is important to pay attention to the highway as well as nearby vehicles while driving.
-Drivers who are using mobile devices, eating, adjusting the radio, or engaging in other distracting activities may not be able to pay proper attention to the road.
+First, drivers should pay attention to the highway as well as nearby vehicles while driving.
+It should go without saying, but drivers who use mobile devices, eating, adjusting the radio, or engaging in other distracting activities may not pay proper attention to the road.
 Truck drivers must take special care to avoid any distractions to protect other vehicles from the deadly consequences of a trucking accident.

-Drivers who do not get the proper amount of rest may become tired, drowsy, or even fall asleep while driving.
-This may frequently result in an accident as the driver may be unable to pay proper attention to the road.
-Trucking companies seek to ship their goods to their destination as fast as possible, and this urgency may lead to trucking companies influencing or urging drivers to forego sleep and rest to make their delivery on time.
+Next, drivers who do not get the proper amount of rest may become tired, drowsy, or even fall asleep while driving.
+This sometimes causes accidents, as a distracted driver may be unable to pay proper attention to the road.
+Trucking companies seek to ship their goods to their destination as fast as possible, and this urgency often pressures drivers to forego sleep and rest to make their delivery on time.
 Many regulations, such as “hours-of-service” rules, require drivers to rest for set amounts of time, and drivers who fail to follow these guidelines may be more likely to cause a serious accident.

 Driving While Intoxicated